 Telegraphic transfer (TT) is a common payment method similar to a wire bank transfer.
-You can make a TT payment using Trade Assurance on Alibaba, keeping the payment safe and secure.
+You can make a TT payment using Trade Assurance on Alibaba.com, keeping the payment safe and secure.
 There is typically a \$25-\$50 fee per transfer and the funds may take 5 to 7 days to be received by your supplier.

-If you're using Alibaba, you can pay through Alipay, the platform's secure payment service.
+If you're using Alibaba.com, you can pay through Alipay, the platform's secure payment service.
 This method allows you to use credit card, debit card, TT, bank transfer, or other payment types, and your money is not released to your supplier until you confirm delivery.
+Approved buyers in the U.S. can also pay for orders by invoice using Alibaba.com Payment Terms, making a small down payment and then taking up to 60 days to pay for the remainder (after your products ship).

-Some suppliers you find through Alibaba may also offer trade assurance, which essentially insures your shipment in case anything goes wrong.
+Some suppliers you find through Alibaba.com may also offer Trade Assurance, which essentially protects your order in case anything goes wrong with product quality or on-time shipment.